 A full day will be spent combing the spruce-covered slopes of yet another scenic mountain, something that Sichuan can genuinely lay claim to a plentiful supply of!
 While the jay and tit-warbler will be the undoubted main focus, there are many other exciting avian offerings here, including Verreaux’s (Monal) Partridge, Blood Pheasant, Pink-rumped, Chinese Beautiful, and Three-banded Rosefinches; the mighty Black Woodpecker, Collared and White-winged Grosbeaks, Himalayan Bluetail, Hodgson’s Treecreeper, and White-throated Redstart.
 At the end of the day we will return to Maerkang for the night, passing some fascinating local Tibetan architecture along the way.

 While this comprises another long driving day, it will not be without avian rewards, as we climb up onto the Tibetan Plateau, with its whole new suite of birds.
 Along the way we hope to find Ground Tits (formerly Hume’s Groundpecker), regal Black-necked Cranes, beautiful Azure-winged Magpies (now considered a different species from the one found in Europe), and handsome Ruddy Shelducks.
-Stopping at shallow, scrub-filled valleys in this area may also provide two stunning birds, in the form of White-browed Tit and White-browed Tit-Warbler, often sharing the same stand of scrub together!
-At the end of the day, we will arrive at the Tibetan town of Ruoergai, where will stay in a large hotel for the next four nights.
+Stopping at shallow, scrub-filled valleys in this area may also provide two stunning birds, in the form of White-browed Tit, and White-browed Tit-Warbler, often sharing the same stand of scrub together!
+The same area will also be where we could find one of the main attractions of the tour, Prtzevalski’s Bunting, which occupies its own family.
+At the end of the day, we will arrive at the Tibetan town of Ruoergai, where will stay in a large hotel for the next two nights.

 Day 15: Baxi to Gonggangling